Azure-Samples/azure-openai-responses-api-samples/README.md

 ## Model Router samples
-[Foundry Model Router](https://github.com/microsoft-foundry/foundry-samples/tree/main/samples/python/foundry-models/model-router) is a deployable AI chat model in Azure AI Foundry that automatically selects the best underlying LLM for each prompt in real time, delivering high performance and cost savings from a single deployment.
-The linked samples demonstrate how to use Model Router with both the Chat Completions API and the Foundry SDK Responses API, so you can integrate intelligent routing into your applications with minimal code changes.
+[Foundry Model Router](https://github.com/microsoft-foundry/foundry-samples/tree/main/samples/python/foundry-models/model-router) is a deployable AI chat model in Microsoft Foundry that automatically selects the best underlying LLM for each prompt in real time, delivering high performance and cost savings from a single deployment.
+The linked samples demonstrate how to use Model Router using the Foundry SDK Responses API, so you can integrate intelligent routing into your applications with minimal code changes.

 ## REST API samples